ststimac/stephaniestimac-blog/posts/2024/05/the-immersive-web.md

 If you're an XR developer, please let us know if you have any feedback for Wolvic.
 You can follow the project on [GitHub](https://github.com/Igalia/wolvic).

 More to come but for now I just wanted to say....this is SO freaking cool.
+Stay tuned for some posts and videos on YouTube.